-Volunteer Society Nepal has a variety of health placements to ensure that your medical expertise reach the neediest people
+Volunteer Society Nepal has a variety of health placements to ensure that your medical expertise benefits the most people

 Adequate medical care is a serious problem in rural and urban areas of Nepal.
 The rapid movement of people to Kathmandu due to the civil war and to seek better financial opportunities has left much of the city’s public health infrastructure desperately oversubscribed.
-For many of the poor living in Kathmandu seeing a doctor for themselves and their children is simply not an affordable option.
-In rural areas health facilities are also in short supply due to poor transportation links and funding.
+For many of the poor living in Kathmandu seeing a doctor is simply not an affordable option, meanwhile in rural areas health facilities are also in short supply due to poor transportation links and funding.

-On top of this, there is also a cultural challenge in providing modern healthcare.
-Many traditional Nepali people are suspicious or do not know about Western medicine.
-To improve both these situations organisations like Volunteer Society Nepal (VSN) have established health clinics and health camps to provide basic health checkups and awareness in needy communities.
-VSN is also affiliated with some hospitals & health centres that are in need of extra financial and personnel support.
+To improve the healthcare situation in Nepal organizations like Volunteer Society Nepal (VSN) have established health clinics and health camps to provide basic checkups and awareness in needy communities.
+VSN is also affiliated with some hospitals & health centers that require extra financial and personnel support.

 How does a volunteer help?

-If you are in the process of becoming a medical professional then this is the placement that will best suit you.
-Volunteers on this program will have the opportunity to carry out basic health checks in health clinics, observe Nepali doctors in hospitals and practice in your elected field.
+If you are studying to become a medical professional then this is the placement for you.
+Volunteers on this program will have the opportunity to carry out basic health checks in clinics, observe Nepali doctors in hospitals, and practice in your elected field.
 For most of this placement you will shadow Nepali doctors, who will have good spoken English.
 On this placement you may also get the chance to run/take part in VSN’s own health camp, which moves between needy communities offering basic health care.

 Do I need any specific qualifications or skills for this volunteering placement?